RohanAlexander/telling_stories_with_data/_book/03-r_essentials.md

 ### Factor variables and `forcats`

 A factor is a collection of strings that are categories.
 Sometimes there will be an inherent ordering.
 For instance, the days of the week have an order---Monday, Tuesday, Wednesday, ...---which is not alphabetical.
 But there is no inherent order for gender---female, male, and other.
 Factors feature prominently in base R. They can be useful because they ensure that only appropriate strings are allowed.
-For instance if 'days_of_the_week' was a factor variable then 'January' would not be allowed in there.
+For instance, if 'days_of_the_week' was a factor variable then 'January' would not be allowed in there.
 But they can add a great deal of complication, and so they have a less prominent role in `tidyverse`.
 Nonetheless taking advantage of factors is useful in certain circumstances.
-For instance when plotting the days of the week we probably want them in the usual ordering than in the alphabetical ordering that would result if we had them as a character variable.
+For instance, when plotting the days of the week we probably want them in the usual ordering than in the alphabetical ordering that would result if we had them as a character variable.
 While factors are built into base R, one `tidyverse` package that is especially useful when using factors is `forcats` [@citeforcats].

-Sometimes we have a character vector and we will want it ordered in a particular way.
+Sometimes we have a character vector, and we will want it ordered in a particular way.
 The default is that a character vector is ordered alphabetically, but we may not want that.
 For instance, the days of the week would look strange on a graph if they were alphabetically ordered: Friday, Monday, Saturday, Sunday, Thursday, Tuesday, Wednesday!

 The way to change the ordering is to change the variable from a character to a factor.
 We can use `fct_relevel()` from `forcats` to specify an ordering.